ApprenticeAI/frapy/docs/topics/selectors.rst

 Working with XPaths
 ===================

-Here are some tips which may help you to use XPath with Scrapy selectors effectively.
+Here are some tips which may help you to use XPath with Frapy selectors effectively.
 If you are not much familiar with XPath yet, you may want to take a look first at this `XPath tutorial`_.